For security purposes, avoid installing WordPress sites using the user name “admin”.

 How To Change A Username Inside The WordPress Database

-For this example, the server is using the cPanel management application …
+For our example, the server is using the cPanel management tool …

 cPanel admin area